amo13/spleeter-wrapper/README.md

 ## Disk space considerations: Beware of WAV

 Disk space usage, at most = Size of original file * amount of stems * 2 (since -30 and -offsets) * 2 (under joinAllStems() when splitting into 1s clips).

 Example:
-- 2h audio file of any format, which would take 669 MB when in WAV
+- 2h audio file of any format, but which would take 669 MB when in WAV.
-- Then it would take 669 * 5 * 2 * 2 = 13380 MB = 13.38 GB disk space during processing.
+- Then with 5 stems it would take 669 * 5 * 2 * 2 = 13380 MB = **13.38 GB** disk space during processing.

 So using `--process_codec M4A` is recommended.
+It would reduce disk space usage to a minimum.
+Also don't run with more stems than you need, to save time and space.

 ## Intentional limitations and considerations